railwayapp/docs/src/docs/guides/database-migration-guide.md

 title: Migrating from Legacy Plugins to Database Services
 ---

-As we continue to deliver the best solutions for your needs, we've introduced a more robust and flexible way to deploy database services.
-This guide aims to provide an overview of why we're making this transition, what it means for you, and how you can migrate.
+We've introduced a more secure and flexible way to deploy databases on Railway.
+The purpose of this guide is to provide an overview of why we are making these changes, what they mean for you, and how you can migrate.

 ## What is Changing?
 ### Legacy Plugins